Skip to content

 • execute time: measured action time during a real buffered deletion run

-• Total time: actual wall-clock time for the whole command
+• total time: actual wall-clock time for that executed channel

 Use --json when you want machine-readable output instead of terminal-oriented log lines.